 ShotsByShema is a photographic blog and info website by Sidney Shema - an ornithologist and freelance birding guide based in Kenya.

-Although Kenya (and, more broadly, Africa) is the primary focal area as this is where Sidney is based and knows best, we aim to connect with birders from all over the world.
+Although Kenya (and, more broadly, Africa) is the main focal area as this is where Sidney is based and knows best, the aim is to connect with birders from around the world.

 We hope that this blog helps you to learn more about birds, to sharpen your birding skills, and simply to enjoy birding even more than you already do!

 ABOUT SIDNEY SHEMA

 Sidney is an ornithologist and birding guide who grew up, and lives, in Kenya.

 He is a keen birder, naturalist, and wildlife photography enthusiast with close to a decade of experience birding and doing ornithological work in Kenya and other parts of Africa, having began birding in 2014.